Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Experiments

 \textbf{Tasks.} We consider four challenging image restoration tasks for our experimental evaluation.
 The first three are linear inverse problems: Gaussian deblurring, motion deblurring, and deconvolution with a high-pass filter.
 The last is a nonlinear inverse problem: image dehazing.
 The details of the four forward operators we consider can be found in Appendix \ref{sec:app:experimental_details}.
 All measurements have Gaussian measurement noise added with standard deviation $0.05$.

 \textbf{Baselines and Metrics.} We compare against several competitive unsupervised methods.
 The first two baselines are popular unsupervised diffusion-based solvers: Diffusion Posterior Sampling (DPS) \cite{chung2022diffusion}, a method that approximates the conditional score with a Dirac delta around the posterior mean, and Score-SDE/ILVR \cite{choi2021ilvr, song2020score}, a method that uses a sequence of noisy measurements computed using the diffusion model variance schedule.
-Then, we compare to two state-of-the-art methods focused on mitigating the approximation gap problem: Manifold Constrained Gradient (MCG) \cite{chung2022improving}, which after each denoising timestep performs a projection onto an estimate of the noisy data manifold, and Diffusion with Spherical Guidance (DSG) \cite{yang2024guidance}, which restricts the guidance step using a spherical Gaussian constraint.
-For image dehazing, we further compare to two problem-specific baselines: DoubleDIP \cite{gandelsman2019double}, an unsupervised method which uses a dark channel prior to estimate the dehazed image, and AOD-Net \cite{li2017aod}, a supervised method trained to dehaze images from pairs of clean-hazy images.
-For fairness, we use the same pretrained score function for all diffusion-based methods.
+Then, we compare to two state-of-the-art methods focused on mitigating the approximation gap problem: Manifold Constrained Gradient (MCG) \cite{chung2022improving} and Diffusion with Spherical Guidance (DSG) \cite{yang2024guidance}.
+For image dehazing, we further compare to two problem-specific baselines: DoubleDIP \cite{gandelsman2019double} and AOD-Net \cite{li2017aod}, a supervised method trained to dehaze images from pairs of clean-hazy images.
+We use the same pretrained score function for all diffusion-based methods.
 We evaluate our method on two perceptual metrics, FID and LPIPS distance, and two distortion-based metrics, PSNR and SSIM.

 \textbf{Frequency Curriculum.} For both FFHQ and ImageNet across all tasks, in our method we set $\tau_1$ and $\tau_T$ to be $\frac{75*100}{256}\%$ and $\frac{10*100}{256}\%$ of the overall frequency range respectively.
 We set different frequency curricula for the two datasets as described in \Cref{sec:method}.
-Specifically, our experiments (shown in Appendix \ref{sec:app:further_exp}) reveal that on deblurring tasks on FFHQ, our method performs better with an exponentially increasing schedule between $\tau_T$ and $\tau_1$, while on ImageNet, our method achieves better results with a linear schedule.
+We find the exponential schedule works well for face datasets with many high-frequency details, while the uniform schedule is better for diverse, multiclass datasets like ImageNet.
+We emphasize that $\mbf{k}_t$ does not require extensive tuning, as a simple schedule already beats baseline methods (see Appendix \ref{sec:app:further_exp}).